clvv/fasd/README.md

 # Tab Completion

 Fasd offers two completion modes, command mode completion and word mode completion.
-Command mode completioin works in bash and zsh.
+Command mode completion works in bash and zsh.
 Word mode completion only works in zsh.

 Command mode completion is just like completion for any other commands.
 It is